 Where appropriate DIRT sessions include a PLC review.

 Other types of feedback may also be followed by DIRT sessions (eg: self- or peer assessment).

-Sporadically teachers will do a book/folder check in class to ensure that students are organising and presenting their work appropriately.
+Teachers will do regular book/folder check in class to ensure that students are organising and presenting their work appropriately.